 - Travelling — Transport officer, Cruise Ship Jobs, logistics, Flight steward or Air hostess, Pilots, and more.

 - IT professionals and personnel for IT Enabled services in MNCs organization.

-- Public relation (PR) officer and working in an advertisement firm.
+- Public relations (PR) officer and working in an advertisement firm.

-- Writing — Content writer, Travel writer, Editor, and Bloggers.
+- Writing — Content copywriter, Travel writer, Editor, and Bloggers.

 - Research assistance and market researcher.

 - Journalism —Correspondent, reporters, columnists, analysts, and journalist.

 Factors Affecting Foreign Language Demand and Supply Chain

 No one can work and make good money when they lack essential information.
 While the demand for foreign language professionals is enormous, there is a lack of information for aspirants to access.
 Consequently, very few experts come out from foreign language institutes in India, which immediately leads to a shortage of trained and qualified foreign language professionals.